 1. Brother PE535 – Best First Embroidery Machine

 The PE535 is the machine we recommend most for true beginners.
-At under $350, it is the most affordable quality embroidery machine from a major brand.
+At a List Price of around $500 (though retailer prices vary), it is the most affordable quality embroidery machine from a major brand.
 The 3.2 inch touchscreen makes design selection simple, and the automatic needle threader eliminates one of the most frustrating parts of machine embroidery.

 Beginner-friendly features: Automatic needle threader, built-in tutorials on the LCD screen, 80 designs ready to go, and a USB port for importing more designs.
 Threading is straightforward with color-coded guides.